 3. The MN initiates the RRC Transfer procedure, in which it transfers the RRCConnectionReconfiguration, or RRCConnectionRelease, or MobilityFromEUTRACommand as an octet string.

-4. The SN sends the received RRC message to the UE in a container called DLInformationTransferMRDC, as specified in TS 38.331 [4].
+4. The SN sends the received RRC message to the UE in a container within DLInformationTransferMRDC, as specified in TS 38.331 [4].

 10.10.2 MR-DC with 5GC